-On the occasion of the International Youth Day, Amel’s centers in both Al Ain and Mashgharah hosted two events in collaboration with the UNFPA in the framework of “Family Planning and Early Marriage Peer to Peer Approach”.
+On the occasion of the International Youth Day, Amel’s centers in both El Ain and Mashghara hosted two events in collaboration with the UNFPA in the framework of “Family Planning and Early Marriage Peer to Peer Approach”.
 These events aimed to celebrate and give recognition to the youth empowerment cause, evolving around this year’s theme: “youth building peace”.

 A play was written and designed by Syrian and Lebanese youth beneficiaries about hope and peace based on their perspectives, which was then presented at Amel’s Mehdi Eidi center in Mashgharah, in the presence of parents, youth, Amel’s team and local community representatives.